SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h5>Streams</h5>

-Lists/Sequences are an abstract data type (specifically a collection), in which each element has a position (a first element, a second element), and that are infinite (or at least potentially so).
+Lists/Sequences are an abstract data type (specifically a linear collection), in which each element has a position (a first element, a second element), and that are infinite (or at least potentially so).

+<h5>Stack</h5>

+A stack is a linear collection ADT with LIFO order, and the operations:
+push: add to the top of the stack
+pop: remove from top of the stack
+peek: loop at top of stack

+<h5>Queue</h5>

+A stack is a linear collection ADT with FIFO order, and the operations:
+enqueue: add to the end of the queue
+dequeue: remove from the front of the queue
+peek: look a the next element that would be dequeued

 <h3>Iterators</h3>